|Publication Type||Book Chapter|

 |Book Title||Principles and Practice of Sleep Medicine|

+Rapid eye movement (REM) sleep was first identified by its most obvious behavior: rapid eye movements during sleep.
+In most adult mammals, the electroencephalogram (EEG) of the neocortex is low in voltage during REM sleep.
+The hip- pocampus has regular high-voltage theta waves throughout REM sleep.
 The key brain structure for generating REM sleep is the brainstem, particularly the pons and adjacent portions of the midbrain.
-These areas and the hypothalamus contain cells that are maximally active in REM sleep, called REM-on cells, and cells that are minimally active in REM sleep, called REM-off cells.
-Subgroups of REM-on cells use the transmitter gammaaminobutyric acid (GABA), acetylcholine, glutamate, or glycine.
-Subgroups of REM-off cells use the transmitter norepinephrine, epinephrine, serotonin, histamine, or GABA.
-Lesions of several regions in the pons and medulla can cause REM sleep to occur without the normal loss of muscle tone.
-Stimulation of portions of the REM sleep-controlling area of the pons can produce a loss of muscle tone in antigravity and respiratory musculature, even without eliciting all aspects of REM sleep.
-Most cases of human narcolepsy are caused by a loss of hypocretin (orexin) neurons.
+These areas and the hypothalamus contain cells that are maximally active in REM sleep, called REM-on cells, and cells that are minimally active in REM sleep, called REM- off cells.
+Subgroups of REM-on cells use the transmitters gamma-aminobutyric acid (GABA), acetylcholine, glutamate, or glycine.
+Subgroups of REM-off cells use the transmitters norepinephrine, epinephrine, serotonin, and histamine.
+It is likely that interactions between REM-on and REM-off cells control the key phenomena of REM sleep.
+Destruction of the entire area of midbrain and pons responsible for REM sleep generation can prevent the occur- rence of this state.
+Damage to portions of the brainstem can cause abnormalities in certain aspects of REM sleep.
+Of par- ticular interest are manipulations that affect the regulation of muscle tone in REM sleep.
+Lesions in the pons and medulla cause REM sleep to occur without the normal loss of muscle tone.
+In REM sleep without atonia, animals exhibit locomotor activity, appear to attack imaginary objects, and execute other motor programs during a state that otherwise resembles REM sleep.
+This syndrome may have some commonalties with the REM sleep behavior disorder seen in humans.
+Stimulation of portions of the REM sleep–controlling area of the pons can produce a loss of muscle tone in antigravity and respiratory musculature.
+Hypocretin neurons, located in the hypothalamus, con- tribute to the regulation of the activity of norepinephrine, serotonin, histamine, and acetylcholine cell groups and have potent effects on arousal and motor control.
+Most cases of narcolepsy are caused by a loss of hypocretin neurons.